cekkr/riccardo_transform/README.md

 # Riccardo's transform
 A "Fourier" transform made by me

-After a week of intense work, I decided to relax a bit (in my own way).
+After a week of intense work, this evening I decided to relax a bit (in my own way).
 I don't know why I decided to try to create my own Fuorier transform without any mathematical knowledge but just following my intuition (and GeoGebra).
-As naive as I am, this is the result:
+As naive as I am, this is the result after 4 hours of work:

 ```python
 import numpy as np